reflectoring/reflectoring.github.io/content/blog/2022/2022-07-03-getting-started-with-aws-step-functions.md

 ### Integration Patterns
 Step functions integrate with AWS services using three types of service integration patterns.
 The service integration pattern is specified by appending a suffix in the Resource URL in the task configuration.

-* **Request Response**: When you specify a service in the "Resource" string of your task state, and you only provide the resource, Step Functions will wait for an HTTP response and then progress to the next state.
+* **Request Response**: When we specify a service in the "Resource" string of your task state, and you only provide the resource, Step Functions will wait for an HTTP response and then progress to the next state.
 Step Functions will not wait for a job to complete.

 Call a service and let Step Functions progress to the next state immediately after it gets an HTTP response.